bitesite/spire-ruby/README.md

-# Spire-ruby
+# Spire
-spire-ruby is a Ruby wrapper around the Spire Systems API.
+Spire is a Ruby wrapper around the [Spire Systems API](http://www.spiresystems.com/).

+This gem was inspired by [ruby-trello](https://github.com/jeremytregunna/ruby-trello).
+If you like this gem, definitely go and check it out.

+Additionaly, we want to say thanks to [International Safety Inc.](https://www.internationalsafety.com/) for sponsoring the development of this gem.

 ## Installation